justinkelly/primo-misspell/ReadMe.md

 ### What

-This extendes the default Primo misspelling file, adds all the misspellings listed in this Wikipead page: http://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines and provides a way to add your own custom misspellings
+This extendes the default Primo misspelling file, adds all the misspellings listed in this Wikipead page: http://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines
+, provides a way to add your own custom misspellings and adds extra language translations

+### Translations

+Currently we have misspelling files for English and Danish.
+If you can contributte to existing files or new language files it would be gretaly appreciated

 ### Why